Cogswell Interchange

-The Cogswell Interchange is a multi-level highway interchange in downtown Halifax, Nova Scotia, Canada.
-It was built as the first stage of a greater scheme for an elevated freeway, called Harbour Drive, which would have run south through downtown and necessitated demolition of much of the downtown building stock.
-The plan was halted in the face of significant public opposition, but the Cogswell Interchange remains a visible reminder, occupying a large amount of prime land and posing a barrier to pedestrian movement.
+The Cogswell Interchange was a multi-level highway interchange in downtown Halifax, Nova Scotia, Canada.
+It was built in 1969-70 as the first stage of a greater scheme for an elevated freeway, called Harbour Drive, that would have demolished much of the downtown area.
+The plan was halted by opposition, but the Cogswell Interchange remained a visible reminder, occupying a large amount of prime land and posing a barrier to pedestrian movement.